rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [Nitrado](https://nitrado.net) (Get Geyser as a plugin.
 Add 4 to the Port of the Java server.
 See [here](https://wiki.nitrado.net/en/How_to_install_GeyserMC_and_Floodgate) for specific instructions.)
 * [NightNodes](https://nightnodes.host/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port.)
 * [Nodecraft](https://nodecraft.com) (Get Geyser as a plugin.
 Use the default server port and 0.0.0.0 or your server IP as the host address.)
+* [NXYL.pro](https://play.nxyl.pro) (Get Geyser as a plugin.
+Put the port provided by the host in your config.yml for the Java and bedrock sections, or create a port in the ports manager on the panel and use that for bedrock with the main one for Java, and you will be able to connect!)
 * [OVH](https://www.ovh.com/) (See [here](https://github.com/GeyserMC/Geyser/wiki/Fixing-'Unable-to-Connect-to-World'#issues-connecting-with-ovh-or-a-subsidiary).)
 * [Pebblehost](https://pebblehost.com/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port.
 See [this video](https://youtu.be/v9lC80UBZF4) for a PebbleHost-specific tutorial.)
 * [PhoenixNodes](https://phoenixnodes.com) (Get Geyser as a plugin.
 Open a ticket to request an additional port for Geyser.)